 - UK based refugee organisations

 We work closely with legal aid refugee organisations in Africa, the Middle East, South America and the UK to ensure the system is relevant and responsive.
 Information is held securely on UK based servers and is password protected to prevent misuse of sensitive information.

-For a fee, RIPSweb can be configured to meet specific needs, or translated.
-For further information about RIPSWeb, please contact firstname.lastname@example.org
+For a fee, RIPS can be configured to meet specific needs, or translated.
+For further information about RIPS, contact firstname.lastname@example.org

 RIPS Manager tailors information as needed, with references to local contacts and services.
 For instance, a caseworker involved in Refugee Status Determination can register details of each engagement with a client, can track and review relevant history, or pass it over to another case worker, or team leader for follow up.